--Must perform all the duties of a KY law enforcement officer to include; conduct oneself in accordance with University and Departmental Policy and Procedure and General Orders; serve and aid in the public; Affect arrests and issue citations; serve warrants, summons, and other court orders.
-Conduct preliminary investigations of reports and document activities in computer records management system; be knowledgeable of Kentucky law and utilize the KYOPS Reporting system; be knowledgeable of applicable state and federal laws and requirements.
+-Must perform all the duties of a KY law enforcement office to include; conduct oneself in accordance with University and Departmental Policy and Procedure and General Orders; serve and aid in the public; Affect arrests and issue citations; serve warrants, summons, and other court orders.
+Conduct preliminary investigations of reports and document activities in computer records management system; be knowledgeable of Kentucky law and utilize the KYOPS Reporting System; be knowledgeable of applicable state and federal laws and requirements.

 -The Patrol Officer must be prepared and willing to learn University Specific methodologies.

 -The Patrol Officer must; be knowledgeable of state and federal reporting requirements; maintain compliance with Clery, Minger, and other applicable state and federal reporting requirements; present educational programs to various audiences; actively observe for safety hazards or violations on Campus; maintain competency in emergency management ( NIMS / NRP ) requirements; maintain compliance with applicable OSHA requirements; attend state and departmentally required training; actively assist other members of the PS&EM Department; be prepared to assist other departments on campus; work shifts and be prepared to change shifts as assigned, and work holidays, weekends, and overtime as assigned.